benhatsor/web-game-controller/README.md

-# Rumble rumble
+# Web Game Controller

-This is a project that attempts to make the [Gamepad API](http://www.w3.org/TR/gamepad/) and [Gamepad Haptics API](https://docs.google.com/document/d/1jPKzVRNzzU4dUsvLpSXm1VXPQZ8FP-0lKMT-R_p-s6g) in JavaScript accesible and easier to use.
+This project attempts to make the [Gamepad API](http://www.w3.org/TR/gamepad/) and [Gamepad Haptics API](https://docs.google.com/document/d/1jPKzVRNzzU4dUsvLpSXm1VXPQZ8FP-0lKMT-R_p-s6g) in JavaScript accesible and easier to use.

 As of now, there is no organized documentation of the APIs mentioned above.
 This project attempts to gather all the available info from W3C drafts and put it into action.